 You can likely perform all of these tasks, even with an integrated GPU, but only to a restricted extent.

-In some cases, upgrading an integrated graphics card on a laptop will be impossible, but it’s still crucial to know which integrated GPU you have.
-They have come a long way and can now even play some more demanding games.
+In some cases, upgrading an integrated graphics card on a laptop will be impossible, but it’s still essential to know which integrated GPU you have.
+They have come a long way and can now even play some more challenging games.

 Combined with the CPU and RAM, the GPU is a vital component when assessing the system requirements to see if you can run the game you want to play.

-As long as the CPU and RAM meet the minimum system requirements, you should have a pleasant gaming experience.
+As long as the CPU and RAM meet the basic system requirements, you should have an pleasant gaming experience.

 However, if the GPU is also at the minimum, you might not have the pleasant gaming experience you hoped for.
 Upgrading the GPU can make a world of difference, so keep that in mind.

-There are several ways to check what graphics card you have, so let’s take a look at them.
+There are several ways to check what graphics card you have, so let’s take a glance at them.

 Table of ContentsShow